One of the more difficult issues a family business must contend with is managing the transition of the business to the next generation.

 Establishing a clear plan as early as possible assists in long-term decision making for the business and lessens the risk of disputes or disappointment.

-The succession plan needs to put timings or expectations around when and how you plan to retire and deal with issues such as who is most suited to running the business when you retire, and what that means for other members of the family.
+The succession plan needs to put timings and expectations around when and how you plan to retire and deal with issues such as who is most suited to running the business when you retire, and what that means for other members of the family.

-Getting all family members involved in the planning process creates a feeling of inclusion, responsibility and ownership, but can require outside assistance to ensure objectivity and control emotion.
+Involving all family members involved in the planning process creates a feeling of inclusion, responsibility and ownership, but can require outside assistance to ensure objectivity and control emotion.

 One of the most common reasons for disputes arising is that siblings feel there has been inequality and misunderstanding in the process.